 The school believes:

-• Parents are partners and are needed to take active and meaningful role to insure the success of the school.
+• Parents are partners and are needed to take an active and meaningful role to ensure the success of the school.

 • Parents must be meaningfully and actively engaged in their child’s education and responsible for supporting their child’s learning at home.